-• W-2 filers: If you worked for two or more Massachusetts businesses that each remitted PFML contributions on your behalf during the 2024 tax year, and the total amount of your combined Massachusetts W-2 wage income exceeded \$168,600, you should complete the worksheet below to determine if you have excess PFML withholding.
-The PFML law follows the unemployment statute, [malegislature.gov/Laws/GeneralLaws/PartI/TitleXXI/Chapter151A/Section1](http://malegislature.gov/Laws/GeneralLaws/PartI/TitleXXI/Chapter151A/Section1), for determining what counts as wages.
+W-2 filers: If you worked for two or more Massachusetts businesses that each remitted PFML contributions on your behalf during the 2025 tax year, and the total amount of your combined Massachusetts W-2 wage income exceeded \$176,100, you should complete the worksheet below to determine if you have excess PFML withholding.
+The PFML law follows the unemployment statute, for determining what counts as wages.
 If all of the wages reported on your W-2s are subject to PFML withholding, you should use the greater of Box 3 (Social Security Wages) or Box 5 (Medicare Wages) when completing the worksheet.
 If a portion of your wages are not subject to PFML withholding, you should reduce your Box 3 (Social Security Wages) or Box 5 (Medicare Wages) by any wages that were not subject to PFML withholding.
-To be eligible for a credit the total PFML contribution amount remitted on your behalf must exceed \$775.56.
+To be eligible for a credit the total PFML contribution amount remitted on your behalf must exceed \$810.06.
 If only one employer withheld PFML contributions, and your PFML contributions exceeded the proper amount due, you must seek reimbursement from your employer.
 You are not eligible to claim a credit on line 49.

-• 1099-MISC workers: If you worked for one or more Massachusetts businesses that remitted PFML contributions on your behalf based on your 1099-MISC gross earnings during the 2024 tax year, you should complete the worksheet below to determine if you have any excess PFML contributions.
+1099-MISC workers: If you worked for one or more Massachusetts businesses that remitted PFML contributions on your behalf based on your 1099-MISC gross earnings during the 2025 tax year, you should complete the worksheet below to determine if you have any excess PFML contributions.

-• Self-employed individuals that opt in to PFML: If you are a self-employed individual that has opted to participate in the PFML program, your required PFML contributions are based on your net earnings from self-employment.
+Self-employed individuals that opt in to PFML: If you are a self-employed individual that has opted to participate in the PFML program, your required PFML contributions are based on your net earnings from self-employment.
 You may complete the worksheet below to determine if you have any excess PFML contributions.

-• Joint returns: The maximum PFML contribution amount applies on an individual basis.
+Joint returns: The maximum PFML contribution amount applies on an individual basis.
 If filing a joint return, figure the amount of excess PFML withholding separately for each spouse and enter the combined total.

-For more information about the PFML program, including how PFML contributions are calculated, see the Department of Family and Medical Leave's (DFML) regulation at 458 CMR 2.00, and DFML's website at [mass.gov/orgs/department-of-family-and-medical-leave](http://mass.gov/orgs/department-of-family-and-medical-leave).
+For more information about the PFML program, including how PFML contributions are calculated, see the Department of Family and Medical Leave's (DFML) regulation at 458 CMR 2.00, and DFML's website at mass.gov.